bennyLCK/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to filter articles by status, time of publication or tag.
+1. User requests to filter articles by status, date of publication or tag.
 1. PressPlanner displays a filtered list of articles, all of which fits the user's criteria.